Nutritional Therapy – What is it?

 - genetic and epigenetic influences

-We work primarily with modification of diet and lifestyle habits but sometimes we also employ the use of specific supplements, depending on food restrictions, difficulties of absorption or underlying deficiencies identified from laboratory tests.
+We work primarily with modification of diet and lifestyle habits but sometimes we also employ the use of specific nutrients, depending on food restrictions, difficulties of absorption or underlying deficiencies identified from the history.

 An individual case study is developed for each and every client as part of a thorough investigation.
 The practitioner dedicates considerable time during and outside the consultation to gather and analyse information about your health and your history.
 The latest relevant research applicable to each case is also reviewed for the development of a safe and effective action plan.

-Nutritional Therapy is based on the principles of Functional Medicine where all organ systems are considered interconnected in an integrative approach.
+Nutritional Therapy is based on systems biology where organs, mind and behaviour are seen as interconnected in an integrative approach.
 Nutritional Therapists have an expertise in quality of life and the main focus is on your perceived wellbeing.

-Once both you and your therapist know the reasons behind your particular symptoms, you will be guided through a therapeutic programme and a plan of action.
+Once we discuss the possible reasons behind your particular symptoms and how they link with lifestyle, you will be guided through a therapeutic programme and a plan of action.
 This plan of action details what to do to improve your well-being whilst supporting your body to improve functional capacity.

 Nutritional Therapy is amongst the most personalised professional forms of care available in the UK.